LKNSI/hostel/README.md

 URI Parameters, Body Properties, and Query String Parameters are flattened with this API.
 To ensure this isn't a problem, `schema.js` that is included in this library ensures each variable is placed in the right location to make the request to your Nomad Cluster.

-* Payload Body Properties retain the same Capitlization and spelling as displayed on the REST Documentation
+* Payload Body Properties retain the same Capitlization and spelling as displayed on the REST Documentation.
 * URI Parameters now use a "camelCase" type setting.
 This means for example `node_id` becomes `nodeId`, `job_id` becomes `jobId`, `allocation_id` becomes `allocationId`.
-* Query String Parameters retain the same Capitlization and spelling as displayed on the REST Documentation
+* Query String Parameters retain the same Capitlization and spelling as displayed on the REST Documentation.

 ```javascript
 ... //Example